ToberoCat/libwallaby/guides/topics/making-a-successful-strategy.md

 <primary-label ref="personal-experience"/>
 <secondary-label ref="tobias-madlberger"/>

-> This guide must not be the best guide to make a successful strategy,
+> This guide might not be the definitive guide to creating a successful strategy,
-> but it helped my team make one that got us to the fourth place at the 2024 GCER.
+> but it helped my team reach fourth place at the 2024 GCER.
-> It heavily relies on my personal experience and the experience of my team.
+> It heavily relies on my personal experience and that of my team.
 > {style="warning"}

-> WIP: This guide is still a work in progress.
-I will add more content in the future.
+## Why is Strategy Important?

+Strategy is crucial in Botball because it determines how you approach the game and what you aim to achieve.
+A good strategy can help you maximize your score, make the most of your resources, and ensure that your robot performs well during the competition.
+Without a strategy, you risk wasting time and effort on tasks that don’t contribute to your overall goal.

-## What is a Successful Strategy?
+## What makes a good strategy?

 A good strategy isn’t just about how many points you score at the end of a competition.
 It’s also about how well you use the resources you have, how much time you have to prepare, and the team you’re working with, both in terms of experience and size.

 For example, if you have a team of six experienced people and three months to prepare, you can aim for a high-scoring run.
 But if your team has only two people who are less experienced, it’s better to aim for a run that’s easier to